SauceCat/pydqc/README.md

     - **'str'**: categorical column
     - **'date'**: datetime column
     - **'numeric'**: numeric column
 After inferring, an excel file named 'data_schema_XXX.xlsx' (XXX here represents the 'fname' parameter) is generated.
 We should check the generated file and modify the 'type' column when it is necessary (when the infer_schema function makes some mistakes).
 But it is easy because we can do the modification by selecting from a drop down list.
+You can also modify the 'include' column to exclude some features for further checking.
       <img src="https://github.com/SauceCat/pydqc/blob/master/images/infer_schema_drop_down_list.png" width="60%">

   ***For this version, pydqc is not able to infer the 'key' type, so it always needs human modification.***